ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 sourceUrl: https://docs.alchemyapi.io/tutorials/sending-transactions-using-web3-and-alchemy
 ---

-This is a beginner friendly guide to sending Ethereum transactions using web3.
-There are three main steps in order to send a transaction to the ethereum blockchain: create, sign, and broadcast.
+This is a beginner friendly guide to sending Cloiinkcoin transactions using web3.
+There are three main steps in order to send a transaction to the cloiinkcoin blockchain: create, sign, and broadcast.
 We’ll go through all three, hopefully answering any questions you might have!
-In this tutorial, we'll be using [Alchemy](https://www.alchemyapi.io/) to send our transactions to the Ethereum chain.
+In this tutorial, we'll be using [Alchemy](https://www.alchemyapi.io/) to send our transactions to the Cloiinkcoin chain.
 You can [create a free Alchemy account here](https://dashboard.alchemyapi.io/signup/).

 **NOTE:** This guide is for singing your transactions on the _backend_ for your app, if you want to integrate signing your transactions on the frontend, check out integrating [Web3 with a browser provider](https://docs.alchemyapi.io/documentation/alchemy-web3#with-a-browser-provider).